Triggers. What are they and what do they mean?

 Sexual triggers can be a little more complicated.
 You may not know why something is making you feel icky or turned off in the moment.

 Maybe you feel super icky about certain words being used to describe you or your body.
 You may hate certain parts of your body being touched.
 Perhaps you don’t like certain positions or moves.
-Maybe some role playing scenarios make you want to vomit.
+Maybe some role-playing scenarios make you nervous.

 The best way to be sensitive to triggers is to talk about them before having sex.
 You don’t have to sit there and literally say, “what makes you triggered?”
 But forming conversations about what you’re both into helps everyone get on the same page.

 Yes/No/Maybe lists: Talk to your partner about what they’re definitely into, definitely not into, and perhaps willing to try if the conditions are right.
 This lets you know what things are completely off limits.
 Get clear on what parts of their body they like to talk about.